meetOzan/TopLAN/README.md

 <h1 align="center">TopLAN</h1></br>
 <p align="center">
-  Toplan is a natural disaster coordination mobile application for Google Solution Challenge
+  TopLAN is a mobile application for the Google Solution Challenge that helps with natural disaster coordination and mutual aid
 </p>
 </br>